taowen/incremental-html/README.md

 * [ ] [Relocate] use drag and drap to re-locate item to different group
 * [ ] [ConnectedPath] continuously keep path visually connected to items at one/both ends while dragging
 * [ ] show current and next page side by side with transition animation, if no loading required
-* [ ] use FLIP layout animation to avoid content suddenly appear/disappear
+* [ ] use layout animation to avoid content suddenly appear/disappear

 common javascript based rendering

 * [ ] use masonry to layout double columns, use screen space more efficiently
 * [ ] virtualized list and table
+* [ ] avoid flash of unstyled content

 common in page navigation